apace7/local_volume_database/docs/source/usage.rst

 * **dwarf_local_field_distant**: dwarf galaxies with distance > 3 Mpc.
 The limiting distance is set to ~10-40 Mpc (the approximate limits of HST/JWST).
 This table is not complete.

 * **gc_ufsc**: Ultra-faint compact stellar systems. faint star-cluster like systems (generally rhalf < 20 pc and M_V > -3 and at high Galactic latitudes abs(b) > ~5-10).
 A number of these systems are likely tidally stripped star clusters, tidally stripped dwarf galaxies, or the faintest dwarf galaxies.
 Many have are ambiguous classifications and are difficult to classify.
-* **gc_disk**: post-Harris catalog globular clusters at low Galactic latitude (abs(b) <10), some of these objects might be open clusters, and some objects have not been confirmed
+* **gc_disk**: post-Harris catalog globular clusters at low Galactic latitude (abs(b) <10), some of these systems might be open clusters, and some systems have not been confirmed
 * **gc_harris**: globular clusters in Harris catalog (this excludes Koposov 1 and 2 which are in the gc_ufsc table)
 * **gc_dwarf_hosted**: Globular clusters hosted by dwarf galaxies.
 This does not include the Sagittarius GCs which are in gc_harris.
 Incomplete table.

 There are two extra tables (data/pm_overview.csv and data/j_factor.csv).
-Both are collections of measurements (the other tables have one measurement per object).
+Both are collections of measurements (the other tables have one measurement per system).

 pm_overview.csv: key, reference, proper motion measurement, method (this includes most proper motion measurements of dwarf galaxies)